LukaszRemkowicz/fastapi_asseco/README.md

 # Instructions:

-* Copy repo on your local disc
+* Copy repo to your local disc
 * To have your server ip showed on the website, add .env file to main folder of aplication.
 * Add variable to file: SERVER_IP=your host ip address
 * To run server, use command in working directiory: